 Appointed to the helm of Balmain in 2011 at the age of 24, Olivier Rousteing was the youngest creative director in Paris since Yves Saint Laurent .
-Known for his engagement with social media, the designer has over four and a half million followers on Instagram, making him the most followed French designer on the platform.
+Known for his engagement with social media, the designer has mastered the art of catering to the digital generation.

-The French-born designer grew up in Bordeaux, moving to Paris to study at Ecole Supérieure des Arts et Techniques de la Mode.
+The French designer’s steep career trajectory was paved with opportunity.
+Beginning as an orphan in Bordeaux, he was soon adopted and studied at Ecole Supérieure des Arts et Techniques de la Mode in Paris.
 Graduating in 2003, he began his career as a designer at Roberto Cavalli , quickly climbing the ranks to become head of the brand’s womenswear division.
-Rousteing was hired by Balmain in 2009 as a women’s ready-to-wear designer, and worked very closely with the house’s then creative director Christophe Decarnin who became something of a mentor to him.
-When Decarnin stepped down from the helm in April 2011, Rousteing was appointed his successor, becoming the second-youngest designer to head up an established French fashion house.
+Rousteing was hired by Balmain in 2009 as a women’s ready-to-wear designer, and worked very closely with the house’s then creative director, Christophe Decarnin, who became something of a mentor to him.
+When Decarnin stepped down from the helm in April 2011, Rousteing was appointed his successor.

 Alain Hivelin, Balmain’s then chairman and majority owner, who passed away at the end of 2014, was responsible for the rapid rise of Decarnin’s relatively-unknown protégé.
 Today, Rousteing is at the forefront of the brand which has become a recognised hallmark for red carpet couture.
 Leading its digital revitalisation, Roustieng works under CEO Massimo Pimbini who was appointed in 2017, following the majority stake acquisition of Mayhoola for Investments a year earlier.